Palisades Interstate Park Second Offense DWI Defense Lawyer

 - New Jersey DMV Surcharge: $1,000 per year for three years

-- Ignition Interlock device: During the period of license suspension and one to three years following the license suspension.
+- Ignition Interlock device: During the period of license suspension and two to four years following the license suspension.

 Note: If your first offense was committed 10 or more years ago and you commit another DWI offense, your new offense can be treated as a first offense based on a “ten-year step-down.”